ghassankahool/Carma.Web/README.md

 - All the task operations inside one page.

 # How to use it?
-1- Run the attached sql script file into SchoolDb.
+- Run the attached SQL script file into SchoolDb (SQL server).
-2- Run the following command in Package Manager console windows under Crma.WebApp project.
+- Run the following command in Package Manager console windows under Crma.WebApp project.
+- Update the connection string in Web.config file

-Update-Package -reinstall
+> Update-Package -reinstall

 https://docs.microsoft.com/en-us/nuget/consume-packages/reinstalling-and-updating-packages